Purpose of this policy

 - response is timely

-Critical Incident Unit
+Student Incident and Recovery Unit

-- provides advice and support to principals and regional personnel
+- provides advice and support to principals and regional personnel.

 - the person consents to the disclosure